arbc139/nd-hedis/README.md

-PMEM - DRAM caching optimization version
+tPMEM - DRAM caching optimization version

 -------------
 This README is just a fast *quick start* document.
 You can find more detailed documentation at http://redis.io.